Our customers have been hired by:

 - If you are writing a resume for a kitchen hand with no experience, list your highest degree and add information about academic awards, honours, extracurricular activities, or projects to show that you have acquired a variety of skills that can be useful to do the job.

-Read more: How to Write a Resume to Apply for a Job in Australia: Guide & Tips
+Read more: How to Write a Resume for Any Job

 When making a resume in our builder, drag & drop bullet points, skills, and auto-fill the boring stuff.
 Spell check?
 Check.
 Start building a professional resume template here for free.

 When you’re done, Zety’s resume builder will score your resume and tell you exactly how to make it better.